lukasxlabrie/learn-powershell/Notes/notes02.md

-MAstering the help system is the key to becoming a powershell expert

-the Help system system is the vital to honing powershell skills You can use this to idetnify what commands you can use in context to the scenario Will show you to run the command properly which can help when getting errors as the script is ran Displays how each commnad connects to other commands
+Mastering the help system is the key to becoming a PowerShell expert The help system is vital to building PowerShell skills It helps identify which commands to use based on the situation Shows how to properly run commands, which helps when troubleshooting errors Explains how commands relate to each other

-Going forward using the help system will be needd to complete exercies, should read the help section for each command to get used to doing this

-Also use this for the syntax
+Going forward, you’ll need to use the help system to complete exercises Always read the help section for each command to get used to it Also use help to learn the correct syntax

-You ddo not have local help installed but an updated version can be downaleded from the internet using the command line AKA updatable help:
-Open powershell and run Update-help
-Should update help every  month or so, which is open source but is web- based to save a local copy use save-help

-help *name of search goes in here*
+If local help is not installed, update it using:
+`Update-Help`
+Run this about once a month to stay current
+To save a local copy of the help files:
+`Save-Help`

+To search help:
+`help <search term>`
-use tab to autofill, tab twice to go through more possibilities use q to exit help
+Use Tab to autofill, press Tab twice to browse more options Use Q to quit out of help view

-FYI Help ss a keyword is a function and not cmdlet where as get help is a cmdlet
+Note: `help` is a function, not a cmdlet

-Commands is an umbrealla term that ecompasses functionality features such as cmdlet, function cmdlt is specific to powershell
-Event is
-Object is
+`Get-Help` is the actual cmdlet

+"Commands" is a general term that includes cmdlets, functions, aliases, and scripts Cmdlets are specific to PowerShell
+Functions are reusable code blocks
+Objects are the results returned by commands
+Events relate to system or application triggers

-Parameter Sets
+Parameter Sets:

-Common Parameters

-PArameter Syntax for Get-Item help:

-Expalin mutual exclusions
+Used to define different ways a cmdlet can be used Each set includes specific parameters that can't be used together

-Common Parameteres
+Common Parameters:
+Available with most cmdlets (e.g., -Verbose, -Debug)

-Optional PArameters
+Optional Parameters:
+Do not need to be specified, shown in help without brackets

-Mandatory Parameters
+Mandatory Parameters:
+Must be included, shown in help inside brackets: `[]`

-Positional Parameters
+Positional Parameters:

-MAstering the help system is the key to becoming a powershell expert
+Do not need to be named if placed in the correct order Use full parameter names until you're confident

+To find positional parameters:
+Use `Get-Help <cmdlet> -Full` and look at the POSITION field

+Parameter Values:
+Show accepted input types for each parameter